 However, many of these systems are built on decades-old, monolithic architectures, often on-premises, with batch processing, rigid modules, and limited flexibility.
 As customers demand real-time digital banking experiences, fintech competition intensifies, and regulatory/compliance requirements evolve rapidly, these legacy cores struggle to keep up.

 In this environment, cloud-native core banking is emerging as the necessary evolution.
-Cloud-native systems are not just legacy platforms “lifted and shifted” to the cloud, they’re built ground up to leverage cloud architecture, microservices, APIs, and modern DevOps practices.
+Cloud-native systems are not just legacy platforms “lifted and shifted” to the cloud; they’re built ground up to leverage cloud architecture, microservices, APIs, and modern DevOps practices.

 In this post, we'll explore why modern banks and fintechs are making the move, what cloud-native core banking brings that legacy systems cannot, and how Qore is ideally positioned to power this transformation.